PTSD

 Medication

 Pharmaceutical medication is also an effective form of treatment.
-Often doctors will prescribe selective serotonin reuptake inhibitors (SSRI).
+Often doctors will prescribe selective serotonin reuptake inhibitors (SSRIs).

 These neurotransmitters increase serotonin which has been seen to have a good influence on mood.
 However, they are not perfect for everyone.
 These medications require a tailored approach.
 Make sure to get a prescription from a practicing healthcare provider before trying SSRIs